traitecoevo/plant/README.md

 remotes::install_github("richfitz/RcppR6", dependencies=TRUE)
 ```

 - `plant` also depends on several packages available from CRAN.
 You can either install these yourself or let `remotes` handle if following installation **Option 1**.
-Package management in R can sometimes be messy, if you run into errors please try installing these pacakges one at a time.
+Package management in R can sometimes be messy, if you run into errors please try installing these packages one at a time.

 ```r
 install.packages(c("Rcpp", "R6", "crayon", "nleqslv", "BB" ,"BH"))
 ```